laurenkt/Maxfacts/README.md

     npm run backup

+To restore from a backup, use

+	npm run restore

-To restore from a backup, navigate to the directory where the backup is contained and use `mongorestore`:
+to restore the most recent backup.
+Otherwise navigate to the directory where the backup is contained and use `mongorestore`:

     mongorestore -d maxfacts maxfacts